How To Reheat Cake

 How to Properly Reheat Baked Caked

-Whether you deliberately baked for the freezer or have unexpected leftovers that have passed their prime, reheating baked goods properly is a skill worth mastering.
+Whether you purposefully baked to freeze or have unplanned leftovers, reheating baked cake properly is a skill worth mastering.
 The best way to do this is by using your oven’s convection or forced air function.
 Also baking at a lower temperature than usual will ensure that as much as possible of the moisture stays in the cake, rather than being baked.

 The first step when re-heating any type of cake is to make sure they are at ambient room temperature and then place them on an ungreased cookie sheet.
 If you don’t use parchment paper, grease the pan with butter or oil so that the cakes won’t stick together while reheating.